 Culinary herbs are easy to grow, deliciously yummy, and pretty to look at.
-It’s lovely to have a little bit of greenery out on the patio that is also useful in the kitchen!
+It’s lovely to have greenery out on the patio that is also useful in the kitchen!
 Best of all, planting a container herb garden is perfectly suited to beginner gardeners, so don’t worry if you’re new to gardening.

 Planting a Container Herb Garden

 Once you pick your favourite herbs to grow, planting the garden comes together quite quickly.
-Finding herb plants is relatively simple and maintaining them is much easier than many vegetable or flower plants.
-It shouldn’t take more than an hour or two to shop for the supplies and plant your herb garden.
+Finding herb plants for your kitchen garden is relatively simple and maintaining them is much easier than many vegetable or flower plants.
+It shouldn’t take more than an hour or two to shop for the supplies and plant your herb garden container.

 The Best Herbs for Your Container Herb Garden

-As with choosing crops for a larger garden, be clear about your own gardening goals when choosing herbs.
+As with choosing crops for a larger garden, be clear about your own gardening goals when choosing herb plants.
 Consider the herbs you’d like to grow, eat, and have quick/fresh access to rather than simply buying the first herbs you see for sale.

 For instance, I like to use a lot of fresh oregano in my cooking.
 Having a large oregano plant is much more important to me than having sage, because I rarely use sage.
 I have friends, however, who use sage all the time to make smudge sticks.
 They grow much more sage than I do.
 Think about what herbs you already use in your day-to-day life and start your garden plan there.